A Tribute to Dean George Pearsall

 Remembrances

 I received a BSE from the department in 1984.
-My undergraduate curriculum consisted of taking practically every course that Dr. Pearsall taught, including failure analysis, safe product design, polymers, and aesthetics design and culture.
-I still recall drawing a tree in the Duke Gardens in my idea sketch book for his aesthetics course.
-Dr. Pearsall also was my faculty advisor for my departmental distinction project on the failure of a granite press roll.
+My undergraduate curriculum consisted of taking practically every course Dr. Pearsall taught, including failure analysis, safe product design, polymers, and aesthetics design and culture.
+I still recall drawing a tree in the Duke Gardens in my idea sketchbook for his aesthetics course.
+Dr. Pearsall was also my faculty advisor for my departmental distinction project on the failure of a granite press roll.

 During my professional consulting career, I have had the distinct pleasure of working with Dr. Pearsall on an accident investigation consultation in Providence, R.I., where we spent a delightful afternoon hiking in the woods to inspect the location of a brush cutter accident.